mlars84/react-redux-weather/README.md

 Functions that let actions pass, manipulate them, log them or stops them Can have many types, steps, etc., but all just functions actions apss through before hitting reducer

+Actions Flows enters middlewares, in this case Redux-Promise middleware Does the action have a promise as a payload?
+YES:
+  Stop this action
+  After Promise resolves, create a new action and send it to reducer
+NO:
+  Let it go through